Requirements for the Ph.D.

 After passing Orals, a student may ask any member of the faculty of professorial rank (including assistant and associate professors) to accept formal designation as thesis (dissertation) advisor.
 Under unusual circumstances, a thesis advisor may be chosen from outside the Mathematics Department; such a choice must be approved, before the fact, by the Graduate Studies Director, and by the Graduate School.

 In any event, the thesis advisor/advisee relationship commences and continues by mutual agreement and may be terminated by either party, although the Mathematics Department expects that members of its faculty and graduate students will not act arbitrarily in such matters (or any other matters), but will only take action for reasonable cause.
+If the agreement is terminated, the Graduate Studies Director should be notified immediately.

 The Graduate Studies Director must submit the membership of the Dissertation Examining Committee to the Graduate School for approval.
 This approval is contingent on the student's Advancement to Candidacy having already taken place.

 The student is responsible for making all arrangements for the thesis defense.
-Specifically, they should provide the members of the Dissertation Examining Committee, and the Graduate Studies Director, with typed copies of the thesis and should arrange with them a date, time, and place for the thesis defense.
+Specifically, they should provide the members of the Dissertation Examining Committee, and the Graduate Studies Director, with printed or electronic copies of the thesis and should arrange with them a date, time, and place for the thesis defense.
 The student should notify the Graduate Secretary of these arrangements and the graduate secretary will then post announcements of the pending thesis defense, and distribute copies of the announcements to the members of the Committee.
 The defense must be open to all interested parties.

 Note: Public announcement of the thesis defense must occur at least one week prior to the defense.